This course was funded by the Bureau of Justice

 | Length ||Class Part/Link ||Status |

-After completing the pre-test, proceed to the course
+After completing the pre-test, proceed to

 After completing this module, proceed to the post-test.